 Enforcement Deficits and Critical Gaps

 Despite the existing rules, enforcement remains a central problem.
-The authorities responsible quickly reach their limits given the sheer volumes and structures of cross-border online trade.
-The main weaknesses lie in the mass of low-value consignments, in hard-to-track actor structures, in incomplete data, and in the limited depth of controls regarding materials and substances.
-“Sellers are often based outside the EU, quickly change their identities or distribute responsibility among marketplace, trader, logistics provider and importer,” says Sonja Bähr.
+Given the volumes and structures of cross-border e-commerce, the responsible authorities quickly reach their limits.
+In Bähr’s view, the weaknesses lie above all in the sheer mass of low-value consignments, in actor structures that are difficult to pin down, in incomplete data and in the limited depth of controls relating to materials and ingredients.
+“Sellers are often based outside the EU, rapidly change their identities or distribute responsibility across marketplace, retailer, logistics provider and importer,” states the packaging expert.

 Author: Alexander Stark, Editor FACHPACK360°